Blog

 Source: A nested decision execution framework.
 A heart of algorithmic trading

-• Risk management systems: Automated tools manage exposure and compliance, reducing risks from rapid market changes.
+Automated tools manage exposure and compliance, thereby reducing risks associated with rapid market changes.

 Efficient market data processing involves transforming high-throughput financial feeds into actionable signals.
 For instance, hardware accelerators such as FPGAs decode protocols like FAST (used by exchanges for real-time data) in parallel, avoiding OS-induced latency spikes.